KIKU: Construction

 In late 1978, a group of investors known as Sunset Communications Corporation was formed to file for channel 20.
 Sunset shared investors with Delta Television, a subsidiary of advertising firm Petry Television that had put WPTY-TV in Memphis, Tennessee, on air earlier that year.
 For one of the principals, John A. Serrao, it was a return to Hawaii, as he had been general manager of KHVH-TV (channel 4) in the early 1960s when it was owned by Kaiser Broadcasting.
 The channel 20 construction permit was granted on August 12, 1980.

 The group sold the permit to Media Central of Chattanooga, Tennessee, in 1982; under Media Central, the station began broadcasting as KHAI-TV on December 30, 1983, with Japanese-language programming from the Tokyo Broadcasting System.
 It was the fifth station Media Central built during 1983.
 In addition to Japanese-language programming, the station added Filipino programming in 1986 and shows in Korean in March 1989.
 However, its broadcast day was limited.
-In 1986, the station switched from signing on at noon to beginning at 4 p.m. because Oceanic Cable, the dominant cable provider on Oahu, placed it on the same channel as The Discovery Channel.
+In 1986, the station switched from signing on at noon to beginning at 4 p.m. because Oceanic Cable, the dominant cable provider on Oʻahu, placed it on the same channel as The Discovery Channel.